-Plan Your Visit: The Best Christmas Markets In Canada
+Plan Your Visit: The Best Christmas Markets In Canada (2025 Update)

 All information in this post is accurate as of the publishing date, however it is always best to check timetables, pricing, or opening hours before visiting a destination or venue.

 Coming from Australia, Christmas Markets are so exciting for us.
 Visiting them was something we really looked forward to when visiting the Northern hemisphere in winter.
 We were lucky enough to visit five cities in Canada and went to many great Christmas markets.
 Of course, there must be hundreds of incredible markets in places we didn’t get to in Canada.
 For where we visited, we’ve put together a list of our favourite Christmas markets in Canada.
+We’ve updated this post with the accurate information for 2025, but make sure to double check anything before your visit!

 Plan Your Visit: The Best Christmas Markets In Canada.
 Three wooden German style huts with green plants and Christmas lights on top at the Québec city Christmas Markets in Canada.
 Inside the huts they're selling clothes and food and behind the huts is a huge stone building with a green roof.
 The photo is also taken at night so everything is lit up and there's a bit of snow on the ground.